Oldfield Creek (Ararat River tributary)

 Oldfield Creek is a 2.98 mi long 2nd order tributary to the Ararat River in Surry County, North Carolina.

 Course

-Oldfield Creek rises in a pond on the divide of an unnamed tributary to the Ararat River about 2 miles northeast of Black Water, North Carolina.
-Oldfield Creek then flows east-northeast to join the Ararat River about 1.5 miles northwest of Ararat, North Carolina.
+Oldfield Creek rises in a pond on the divide of an unnamed tributary to the Ararat River about 2 mi northeast of Black Water, North Carolina.
+Oldfield Creek then flows east-northeast to join the Ararat River about 1.5 mi northwest of Ararat, North Carolina.

 Watershed

-Oldfield Creek drains 2.31 sqmi of area, receives about 47.7 in/year of precipitation, has a wetness index of 341.49, and is about 45% forested.
+Oldfield Creek drains 2.31 sqmi of area, receives about 47.7 in/yr of precipitation, has a wetness index of 341.49, and is about 45% forested.